News & Trending Money News

 If you’re leading a happy life filled with satisfying activities, healthy relationships, and an adequate plan to care for your financial needs, it doesn’t matter how big your portfolio is.

-If you have enough money for your needs plus a little extra for fun things for yourself, anyone can consider you rich.
+If you have enough money for a stress-free retirement plus a little extra for fun things for yourself, anyone can consider you rich.

 You’ve met with a financial advisor